matevz/j22/README.md

 # Thanks

-- Guns model has been taken from Sukhoi Su-25 flightgear model by Petar Jedvaj, Stuart Cassie, Raptor and Gary Brown
+- Weapon models and sounds have been taken from Sukhoi Su-25 flightgear model by Petar Jedvaj, Stuart Cassie, Raptor and Gary Brown